 I got an update from William Huhn on his trigger point courses.

 He has been presenting them in New Westminster, Nanaimo, and Poland.

 Mark down the dates that Bill will be in New Westminster:

-Understanding Trigger Points to Overcome Pain with William N. Huhn – April 16, 2011
+- Understanding Trigger Points to Overcome Pain with William N. Huhn – April 16, 2011

-HANDS-ON: Trigger Point for Lumbar, Hips, Buttocks and Groin Issues – April 17, 2011
+- HANDS-ON: Trigger Point for Lumbar, Hips, Buttocks, and Groin Issues – April 17, 2011

-Here is the very exciting update from Bill.
+Here is a fascinating update from Bill.

 Trigger Point in Poland – August 2010

-I presented a newly written 5-day (35 hour) workshop at the request of the Warsaw host, Sylwia Paszkiewicz.
+I presented a newly written 5-day (35-hour) workshop at the request of the Warsaw host, Sylwia Paszkiewicz.

 Bill has a lot of stuff on the Exercises for Injuries blog.
-Here are some of the other articles, interviews and videos Bill has on this site:
+Here are some of the other articles, interviews, and videos Bill has on this site: